dciccale/openhiringmatrix/README.md

 ### Human-Created / AI-Assisted

 The idea, concept, structure, and formulation of this framework were human-created.
-However, parts of this document were created with the assistance of Chat GPT.
+However, parts of this document were created or translated with the assistance of Chat GPT.